dmaurath/muni.widget/README.md

   	$dom.find('#direction').html  $abfahrt.direction4[0]
   	$dom.find('#times').html  $abfahrt.times4

 The first output set of times on your desktop should change as the number changes.
-If you wish to change both the first and second output, then you will need to edit the dom.find code.
-For example, here is the script in the case were my desirted routes are 4 and 6:
+If you wish to change both the first and second outputs, then you will need to edit the dom.find code.
+For example, here is the script in the case were my desired routes are 4 and 6:

 	$dom.find('#route').html  $abfahrt.route4[0]
   	$dom.find('#direction').html  $abfahrt.direction4[0]